 Google explained that they wanted to give webmasters plenty of time to update their websites before it would be made an official new ranking factor, due to the Coronavirus pandemic.

 On Nov 10, 2020, Google announced the new update will deploy in May 2021, nearly a full year after their original announcement.

-If you haven’t considered what these new CWVs will mean for your business, consider this your official call-to-action.
+If you haven’t thought about what these new CWVs will mean for your business, consider this your official call-to-action.